Skip to main content

 1 mentions Positive Neutral Negative

-• “While the story remains understated and environmental rather than cinematic, the added world-building gives emotional context to the effort and risk each run demands.”
+• “While the story still remains understated and environmental rather than cinematic, the added world-building gives emotional context to the effort and risk each run demands.”

 Skip Game Offers